synthgenetix/convergence/README.md

 ### Features

-- **Smart Dialogue Generation**: Uses GPT-4 to create natural conversations
+- **Smart Dialogue Generation**: Uses GPT-4.1 to create natural conversations.
-- **Context Awareness**: Each response builds on previous exchanges
+- **Context Awareness**: Each response builds on previous exchanges.
-- **Configurable Parameters**: Control prompt, duration, and conversation style
+- **Configurable Parameters**: Control prompt, duration, and conversation style.
-- **JSON Output**: Saves in the same format as pre-defined conversations
+- **JSON Output**: Saves in the same format as pre-defined conversations.
-- **No Sensitive Data**: API keys are replaced with environment variable references
+- **No Sensitive Data**: API keys are replaced with environment variable references.

 ### Usage